Original Run: January 12, 2018 - March 30, 2018 Number of Episodes: 12 Genre: Comedy, Romance Based on the Series Created By: Aka Akasaka

 Now, for the sake of fairness, did having a narrator take away from Kaguya-sama’s fun?
 No, not in the slightest.
 This was mainly something that bothered me, and accordingly, I admit my bias towards this topic.

 On another note, I will mention Kaguya-sama’s final episode was its weakest segment by a significant margin.
 Going back to what I said about this show’s been-there-done-that set-up, this ending was quite bland.
-Rising from such a place is one thing, but to then dive back down from a height build by clever writing, entertaining interactions, and cute as hell puppy-love protagonist, it’s hard not to feel slightly dissatisfied when said finale comes.
+Rising from such a place is one thing, but to then dive back down from a height build by clever writing, entertaining interactions, and cute as hell puppy-love protagonists, it’s hard not to feel slightly dissatisfied when said finale comes.

 Before anything gets misinterpreted, I am NOT saying Kaguya-sama was unsatisfactory; far from it.
 This series was fantastic, and while this might just be me justifying things in my own head, I like to think the ending left the door open for a second season.
 And that, I assure you, is something that would make me exceedingly happy.